Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 #### Extension-related entity settings

 * Entities with owner permissions need standard fields activated.
 The standard fields extension is required to determine the owner (`createdBy`) of an object.
-* Loggable entities need one field with the version attribute set to `true`.
-Can be either integer or datetime fields.
+* Loggable entities need an integer field with the `version` attribute set to `true`.
 * Entities with geographical behaviour should ideally contain a String field with name zipcode with a length of at least 10.
 Just a warning to support best practices.
 * There must not exist an entity named `FooLogEntry` as this is reserved by the corresponding extension.
 For an entity named *person* with `loggable = true` ModuleStudio generates an additional entity named `PersonLogEntry` for managing the it's version log entries.
 * There must not exist an entity named `FooTranslation` as this is reserved by the corresponding extension.
 For an entity named *person* with translatable fields ModuleStudio generates an additional entity named `PersonTranslatable` for managing it's translations.